gae4it/landingpagemaker/README.md

-# LandingPageMaker
+# ContentPageMaker

-A complete **LandingPageMaker** web application built with the T3 Stack for collecting and organizing textual and media content for landing page creation.
+A complete **ContentPageMaker** web application built with the T3 Stack for collecting and organizing textual and media content for landing page creation.

 ## 🚀 Features